Popsicle stick crafts for kids are a great way to teach the colors.

 Instructions

-- First, you need to cut out 2 popsicle shapes from each color of the foam.
+- First, you need to cut out 2 popsicle shapes from each piece of foam.

 - Make sure the length of these are a little bit longer than half the length of the craft sticks.
 The size of mine were about 2 ½”X 4”.